 Why attend sixth form?

 If you have a good idea what you want to do, then the variety of courses we have available will allow you to progress onto Higher Education, or, if you wish, appropriate apprenticeships or employment with training.
-Those who follow BTEC and Cambridge technical courses will be committing themselves to a more vocational path; those doing A-levels will have a more academic path, some students will select a combination of these.
+Those who follow BTEC and Cambridge Technical courses will be committing themselves to a more vocational path; those doing A-levels will have a more academic path, some students will select a combination of these.

 All students will find that there is a subtle difference in their relationship with staff as they work within the Sixth Form.
-Most are pleasantly surprised to find that working in smaller groups, consisting of like-minded students, leads to a more relaxed atmosphere and there is a more adult approach to learning.
-Students and staff have the same aim and work together to reach their common objective - to maximise the learning potential of the student.
+Most are pleasantly surprised to find that working in smaller groups, consisting of like-minded students, leads to a more relaxed atmosphere and there is a more adult and independent approach to learning.
+Our Sixth Form students also benefit from fantastic learning, study and social facilities within The Sixth Form Block, which opened in September 2021